 Taking a 180 degree turn on the original plan

-One thing you need to be ready to do working as an adversary is to adapt to what's in front of you.
+One thing you have to be ready for when working as an adversary, is the need to adapt to what's in front of you.
 Often you research your target, you perform a good recon (either physical or digital) and you have a good initial penetration of the target, only to find out that all that you thought was there, isn't.

 Big corporations have (often) fixed networks with well known and expected defenses.
 Because they are so big, they are also slow to change.
 However, some of these organizations have really good security teams.
 They may have different ways to fool an attacker by creating false network segments, changing routing tables, firewall access and other defensive devices in those false networks on the fly.
 If you were lured into that network you might find yourself battling a good blue team, they often have a lot of good monitoring in place.
 On smaller networks things tend to be more chaotic and subject to changes. of course you can plan for this too.